 This free BYOB 2.0 pattern updates the original "Bring Your Own Bag" published in Knitty in Summer 2008.
 The pattern now includes instructions for four different sizes of bag, including a new junior size – after all you can never be too young to start saving the planet!

 This extra-small size is suitable for a young person/teen, or could be used for bread or fragile items needing to be carried separately, such as mushrooms, bananas or boxes of eggs.

 In addition, the pattern has been re-written for new all-cotton yarns, so that these bags are now made from 100% natural fibres – much the best choice for an eco-bag.

 The bags have a wide shaped base that is easy to load at the check-out, and the lower Seed Stitch section ensures that small items will not drop out.
-The central area features an openwork design which is strong but also flexible enough to accommodate bulky, akwardly shaped items.
-An upper handle worked in Seed Stitch with a separately worked hand-grip is soft to hold and has extra reinforcing stitches at the edges for strength.
+The central area features an openwork design which is strong but also flexible enough to accommodate bulky, awkwardly-shaped items.

 Now all you have to do is remember to take them with you!
 Put a couple of these BYOB 2.0 bags in a linen carrier by the back door or in the car and then you will be sure you always have them to hand when you head to the shops.

 Then you can say with pride: "No Plastic Bags for Me!"